brianssparetime/blog/content/posts/moms-canon-camera/index.md

 My work to the left, auto to the right (I'm about 80% confident that's right).
 I think I prefer a halfstop or stop darker than auto usually produces.
 <img src="000094020030 combined.jpg" alt="bar">

-I've posted some photos I've taken with this camera <nuxt-link to="moms-canon-photos">here</nuxt-link>.